TheFreeCoin/DEFI-freefinance-document/contact-us/business-partnerships.md

 ### Can I get a larger Farm multiplier?
 Or can I extend my Syrup Pool and Farm?

 If you’ve already got an ongoing Pool and Farm, you may be able to extend the timeline via a Boost Pool.
 If you wish to increase the multiplier, the team will consider if if 30-day volume is increased.
-Contact us via your existing PancakeSwap communication channels for enquiries.
+Contact us via your existing FreeFinance communication channels for enquiries.

 ## IFOs \(Token Sales\)

-"IFO" \(Initial Farm Offering\) is a new model of token sale pioneered by PancakeSwap.
+"IFO" \(Initial Farm Offering\) is a new model of token sale pioneered by FreeFinance.
 Here's how it works, in short:

 * Users buy your token with CAKE-BNB LP tokens
 * After the sale, we distribute the BNB to you and burn the CAKE.